google/oboe/FullGuide.md

 ### Setting performance mode

-Every OboeStream has a *performance mode* which has a large effect on your app's behavior.
+Every Stream has a *performance mode* which has a large effect on your app's behavior.
 There are three modes:

 * `OBOE_PERFORMANCE_MODE_NONE` is the default mode.
 It uses a basic stream that balances latency and power savings.
 * `OBOE_PERFORMANCE_MODE_LOW_LATENCY` uses smaller buffers and an optimized data path for reduced latency.